-The ridge tops of Waimānalo are designated as critical habitat for 'elepaio (Chasiempis sp.), and for a high concentration of threatened and endangered plants, including Haha (Cyanea acuminate and Cyanea st-johnii), Haiwale (Cyrtandra polyantha), Lobelia oahuensis, Oheohe (Tetraplasandra gymnocarpa), and Hesperomannia arborescens.
-Makapu'u point and a portion of Kaupō Beach Park near Sea Life Park are also home to a high concentration of threatened and endangered plants.
+The ridge tops of Waimānalo are home to the endangered Hawaiian short-eared owl pueo (Asio flammeus sandwicensis) and designated as critical habitat for 'elepaio (Chasiempis sp.), and for a high concentration of threatened and endangered plants, including Haha (Cyanea acuminate and Cyanea st-johnii), Haiwale (Cyrtandra polyantha), Oheohe (Tetraplasandra gymnocarpa), Lobelia oahuensis, and Hesperomannia arborescens.
+Makapu'u point and a portion of Kaupō Beach Park near Sea Life Park are also home to a high concentration of threatened and endangered plants, mostly beach and strand vegetation.

 Manana (Rabbit Island) and Kāohikaipu (Black Rock) Islets are State Seabird Sanctuaries which support large nesting colonies.
 During spring and summer, the islands are teeming with sooty terns, brown noddies, wedge-tailed shearwaters, bulwer petrels, and red-tailed tropic birds who go to the islands to lay their eggs and nest their young.
-In 2003, the USFWS designated critical habitat on Manana for two endangered plants, Chamaesyce kuwaleana and Vigna o-wahuense.
+In 2003, the USFWS designated critical habitat on Manana for two endangered plants, 'akoko (Chamaesyce kuwaleana) and Vigna o-wahuense.